IMDEANetworksWNG/UbiLocate/README.md

 Once these steps are done:
 * Copy the csisoftware to the RX router inside the /jffs/ folder
-* Copyt the LEGACY160 to the TX router inside the /jffs/ folder
+* Copy the LEGACY160 to the TX router inside the /jffs/ folder
+* Copy the tofsoftware to every router inside the /jffs/ folder

 ## Extracting CSI